-- the Company's shareholders Tiit Pahapill 45% ING Luxembourg S.A.
-AIF Account 45% Eraisikud 10% - other companies belonging to the same consolidation group - the Company's management board and supervisory board members to members of the supervisory board to 31 thousand euros.
-Remuneration of the members of the board is based on the basic salary.
+- the Company's shareholders: Tiit Pahapill 45%

+ING Luxembourg S.A.
+AIF Account 45% Private individuals 10% - other companies belonging to the same consolidation group - the Company's management board and supervisory board members of the board is based on the basic salary.
 The activities as the board member are not remunerated separately, therefore the members of the board are not entitled to performance fee.
 The members of the management board and supervisory board are not entitled to any severance compensation regardless of the basis for termination of the mandate.
 The members of the Management Board of the company may be paid rewards for the performance according to their position.
 The calculation of the performance pay is directly dependent on the size of consolidated profit.